📝 Food safety and HACCP · ⏱️ 3 min read

 Frequently asked questions

-How often do I need to measure temperatures for delivery?
+How often should I check temperatures for delivery orders?

-Can I reheat dishes if they're too cold?
+Can I reheat dishes that test too cold?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.